SEYMOUR DUNCAN BASS SCHOLARSHIP

 - Current/returning students in any MI program are not eligible.

 - Awardee must maintain enrollment at 12 units (fulltime status) during the full length of award period.
-Failure to maintain enrollment and satisfactory academic progress in AA (Bass) program for the full duration of the scholarship may result in withdrawal of the award.

 - Scholarships are nontransferable, and may not be applied to any person, program or start date other than the one for which it was awarded.
 Current/returning students in any MI program are not eligible.